This page will be updated regularly with changes to service delivery that has been impacted by COVID, winter demands or emergency situations.

 - Mobile Libraries

-You can now contact libraries to request books, DVDs, food and dog waste bags, sanitary products and hearing aid batteries.
+You can visit libraries to request books, DVDs, food and dog waste bags, sanitary products and hearing aid batteries.

 The Council Archives will be opening to researchers again on an appointment-only basis from 26th April.
 Pre-booking is essential.
 Please contact the Archives for further details.
 You can phone us on 01786 450745 and chat about your research needs or drop us an email at email@example.com